 Overall, I was delighted (but not surprised) by the quality of the content at this year’s conference.
 From the excellent keynotes by Raph Koster and Constance Steinkuehler to the high-quality papers and thought-provoking panels, I learned a great deal, and was able to talk with a wide range of both established and emerging scholars.

 I left the conference early on Thursday morning, and as a result I missed the closing keynote by Adrian Cheok (“Love, Sex, and Robots”).
 It didn’t take long, however, before I began to see very troubling commentary about the talk from people I respect :

-T. L. Taylor, who was at the talk, has written up some of her concerns in this Facebook post:
+T. L. Taylor, who was at the talk, wrote up some of her concerns in this Facebook post:

 Taylor focused primarily on the fact that Cheok first appeared to ignore, and then explicitly dismissed, the complex ethical issue of consent — not just in the context of human-robot relations, but specifically in the context of working with students.
 Those are very troubling concerns.

 As I’ve spoken to colleagues who were at the talk, however, I’ve discovered that there were other aspects of his talk that were equally troubling.
 Cheok’s argument in favor of laws allowing human-robot marriage appeared to be based on his belief that there is no meaningful difference between interracial or same-sex marriage and marriage between a person and a robot.
 This equating of marginalized populations with non-humans is not simply controversial—it is deeply offensive.
 There might perhaps have been a possible path for that argument if the robots in question were sentient and independent, but Cheok’s slides made it clear that the type of robot spouse he imagined was one that was both compliant and obedient.